 Thank you ALL for your kind words of encouragement and support.
 You have given me renewed strength and a proud sense of duty to show more positive experiences with disabled people.
 To celebrate, this weekend I’m going to take Annabelle to lunch in her new wheelchair for the first time!”

-One year later, Steel Magnolia Moms has over 200 members and is a Non-Profit Organization.
+Five years later, Steel Magnolia Moms has over 800 members and is a rapidly growing Non-Profit Organization.